DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

 represent different groups in combat.
 If you only have one deck available, split it into two 26-card decks and shuffle regularly.

+One deck of cards should be designated the *Minion Deck* and one designated the *World Deck*.
+Different color card backs will help distinguish the two throughout play.
+The Minion Deck is used during combat and when applying negative Status Conditions.
+The World Deck is used to draw Target Cards for NPCs, make social checks, and used for drawing a card based on a table out of combat.
+Before each Combat, reshuffle the Minion Deck.
+You reshuffle the World Deck when it is empty.

 Most NPCs won't stick around long enough to use a deck completely, and therefore won't shuffle prematurely, which would invoke Lower Hand on Checks.
 For the exceptional NPC, such as a Dealer or a Boss, try assigning them a